timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/explore-stocks-data.md

                         port=config.DB_PORT)
 ```

-In each data exploration script below, you will need to reference this connection object to be able to
+In each data exploration script below, you need to reference this connection object to be able to
 query the database.

 ## Generate stock market insights